Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Horreo and Entering Hospital de Bruma on day two of the La Coruña Arm of the English WayHórreo and Entering Hospital de Bruma

-In a few meters more, you have arrived at the Albergue de Peregrinos de Hospital de Bruma.
+In a few meters more, you have arrived at the 22-bed municipal Albergue de Peregrinos de Hospital de Bruma.
 This lovely old stone building can be cold in the off seasons, as I found out in my first September stay here!
 But it is still a lovely and adequate place.

 Albergue de Hospital de Bruma on day two of the La Coruña Arm of the English WayAlbergue de Hospital de Bruma